MattWalterTX/NYT_News_Reader/README.md

 ### Web Usage

-This is a React web application designed for use with our [backend](https://github.com/Apres-Ski/Apres_Ski_BE) team's Django REST API.
-To get started in the application, follow [this link](https://apres-ski-fe.vercel.app/) and select one of our test-users.
-Once you selected a user you will be able to:
+This is a React web application [deployed here](https://apres-ski-fe.vercel.app/).
+Once the app is visited a user you will be able to:

-* Browse a list of restaurants near you based on:
+* Browse a list of articles
-  * Vibe
-  * Proximity to the user

-* Select "Filter" to narrow down the list of restaurants based on:
+* Select a new category from the dropdown menu to reload the list with related articles
-  * Vibe
-  * Alcohol
-  * Happy Hour

-* Select "Show Details" on a restaurant to see further information such as:
-  * Address
-  * Food Type
-  * Alcohol
-  * Cost
-  * Hours
-  * Happy Hour

-* Select a restaurant marker on the map to automatically scroll to that restaurant
+* Select an article to view more details with a link to the full article on the NYT site.

 <br>